ace-subido/ace-subido.github.com/src/_posts/2016-01-21-my-useful-secret-projects-and-business-ideas.md

 #### Philippine Mutual Funds API

-Singular API endpoint for Philippine Mutual Funds, scrape data from public websites and sell them.
+I always wanted to compare Philippine Mutual Funds and categorize them easily.
+I thought of building an API endpoint for Philippine Mutual Funds, scrape data from public websites and make them available in an API.

 Status: In the backburner